sonanmemon/sonanmemon.github.io/_pages/about.md

 ➜ Applied Monetary Policy Analysis: Identifying Novel Shocks Via Using Computational Linguistics and Large Language Models on BIS, Jackson-Hole Conference, IMF debt-negotiations and the Fed's announcement data.

-➜ Structure of Monetary Policy Networks: Understanding the structure of international connectedness of central bankers.
+➜ Structure of Monetary Policy Networks: Understanding the structure of international connectedness among central bankers.

 ➜ Religion and Economic Institutions: Deleterious Effects of the Growth in Islamic Finance in Pakistan and Middle East.